riggs9162/lvs_base/zzz_readme_function_list.txt

 ============= PLAYER SHARED =============
 =========================================

-lvsEntity = ply:lvsGetVehicle() -- returns the lvs entity the player is currently driving or sitting in entity = ply:lvsGetWeaponHandler() -- returns the current weapon handler.
-As driver this is always equal to ply:lvsGetVehicle()
+lvsEntity = client:lvsGetVehicle() -- returns the lvs entity the player is currently driving or sitting in entity = client:lvsGetWeaponHandler() -- returns the current weapon handler.
+As driver this is always equal to client:lvsGetVehicle()

-number = ply:lvsGetAITeam() -- returns the player's AI-Team
+number = client:lvsGetAITeam() -- returns the player's AI-Team

-ply:lvsSetAITeam( nTeam ) -- set a player's AI-Team.
+client:lvsSetAITeam( nTeam ) -- set a player's AI-Team.
 Valid teams are:
 --[[
 nTeam:
 	0 = FRIENDLY TO EVERYONE